havatv/qgisstandarddeviationalellipseplugin/help/source/index.rst

 ===============
 The current version is 1.2.

-- 1.2: Added compass direction for the major axis
+- 1.2: Added "compass" direction for the major axis and eccentricity.
+  Fixed DOF calculations.
+  User interface and robustness improvements.

-- 1.1: Added the CrimeStat option
+- 1.1: Added the CrimeStat option.
-       Added some more options and modified the user interface
+  Added some more options and modified the user interface.

 - 1.0: First official version.